A Decade of News Forum Interactions: Threaded Conversations, Signed Votes, and Topical Tags: Technical Validation

-Missing values occur in certain fields due to user deletions.
+\paragraph{\textbf{Internal Consistency.}}Missing values occur in certain fields due to user deletions.
 We keep this data because it might be useful for research that studies user abandonment or migration in discussion-based platforms.
-On average, $8.46\%$ of comment authors are missing (\textit{Author\_Id} = NA) in the comments files, with a standard deviation of $3.78\%$ across months.
+On average, $8.46\%$ of comment authors are missing (\texttt{Author\_Id} = NA) in the comments files, with a standard deviation of $3.78\%$ across months.
 Similarly, $8.33$($\pm3.66$)\% of author fields are missing in the votes files, and $7.27$($\pm3.35$)\% of voter identifiers are absent.

 To ensure internal coherence of the dataset, we conducted a series of validation steps across all files and identifiers.
-We first verified that all \textit{Comment\_Id} values appearing in the votes files are also present in the comments files, ensuring referential integrity between user votes and the associated content.
+We first verified that all \texttt{Comment\_Id} values appearing in the votes files are also present in the comments files, ensuring referential integrity between user votes and the associated content.

-We highlight a few anomalies and provide an explanation on how these issues have been dealt with in the published dataset: We keep the data and provide a separate file~\footnote{Unique File Identifier: UNF:6:IWJ/35fdoMHY59b093o9mg==} with a list of annotated \textit{Comment\_Id} with respective inconsistencies, followed by a column indicating the issue.
+We highlight a few anomalies and provide an explanation on how these issues have been dealt with in the published dataset: We keep the data and provide a separate file (\texttt{summary\_files/inconsistent\_comment\_metadata}) with a list of annotated \texttt{Comment\_Id} with respective inconsistencies, followed by a column indicating the issue.

 Approximately $1,000$ article identifiers referenced in the comments files do not have corresponding entries in the articles' metadata.
 These cases are predominantly from older discussions, and the majority of them are inaccessible on the DerStandard website.
 We identify and list all $382,167$ comments ($0.5\%$ of the total amount of comments) belonging to these problematic article identifiers within the category of \textit{Article deleted}.